Hybrid Lyapunov and Barrier Function-Based Control with Stabilization Guarantees: Introduction

-However, the CLF-CBF-QP-based framework has a significant limitation.
-While it ensures the forward invariance of the safe set as a hard constraint, it relaxes the stabilization objective to maintain the feasibility of the optimization problem across the entire state space.
-A consequence of this relaxation is the introduction of additional equilibrium points other than the minimizer of the \gls{CLF}.
-In particular, asymptotically stable undesired equilibrium points can appear at the boundary of the safe set, leading to deadlock situations and thus undermining any guarantees of task completion \cite{reis2020control}, \cite{grover2020does}.
+However, the standard CLF-CBF-QP-based framework has a major drawback.
+While it enforces the forward invariance of the safe set with a hard constraint, it relaxes the stabilization objective to maintain the feasibility of the QP.
+This leads to the emergence of additional equilibrium points beyond the zero of the CLF.
+In particular, undesired asymptotically stable points can appear at the boundary of the safe set, leading to deadlocks and hindering task completion \cite{reis2020control}, \cite{grover2020does}.
+This closely mirrors the similar problem found in potential field methods.

-Several studies have addressed deadlock resolution for \gls{CBF}-based control.
-One of them introduces the concept of \glspl{CLBF} that ensure safety and global asymptotic stabilization \cite{romdlony2016stabilization}.
-However, this method has a main drawback: there cannot exist any \gls{CLBF} that makes a point globally asymptotically stable while avoiding a bounded set \cite{braun2020comment}.
-In \cite{cortez2022compatibility}, the authors identify a set where convergence to the origin is guaranteed.
-However, as the region of attraction of an equilibrium point within a continuous vector field must be diffeomorphic to the Euclidean space, the boundary of a bounded unsafe set cannot be fully included in the region of attraction \cite{poveda2021robust}.
-In \cite{reis2020control}, the authors show that the CLF-CBF-QP-based approach can introduce asymptotically stable unwanted equilibrium points and suggest eliminating them by combining \glspl{CBF} with radially-asymmetric rotating \glspl{CLF}.
-Nevertheless, despite showing that this method makes undesired equilibrium points unstable, the authors do not provide global asymptotic stabilization guarantees.
-Furthermore, this approach may result in trajectories with unnecessary and undesirable oscillations.
+Some works have addressed deadlock resolution in the CBF-based context.
+One of them introduces the concept of Control Lyapunov Barrier Functions (CLBFs) to guarantee safety and global asymptotic stabilization \cite{romdlony2016stabilization}.
+However, as demonstrated in \cite{braun2020comment}, there cannot exist a CLBF that renders a point globally asymptotically stable while avoiding a bounded set.
+Also, in \cite{cortez2022compatibility}, the authors identify a set where convergence to the origin is guaranteed.
+However, as the region of attraction of a point within a continuous vector field must be diffeomorphic to the Euclidean space, the boundary of a bounded unsafe set cannot be fully included in the region of attraction \cite{poveda2021robust}.

+In \cite{reis2020control}, the authors show that the standard CLF-CBF-QP-based approach can introduce undesired asymptotically stable equilibrium points and propose eliminating them by combining CBFs with radially-asymmetric rotating CLFs.
+Nevertheless, despite making the unwanted equilibrium points unstable, the authors do not provide global convergence guarantees.
+Also, this approach may lead to undesired oscillations.
+Later, in \cite{tan2024undesired}, the authors show that the unwanted interior equilibrium points can be eliminated using a nominal stabilizing controller but do not address the more challenging boundary equilibria.